AnaghaSarmalkar/Chat-Room-Application/README.md

 ● Run the ChatClient.py on as many terminals as you want.

-● Type JOIN in the client terminal to get connected to te server.
+● Type JOIN in the client terminal to get connected to the server.

 ● To leave the chatroom type LEAVE.